 - Innovation and Disruption: Startups aim to innovate and disrupt existing industries, often introducing technology-driven solutions.

-- High Growth Potential: Startups are designed to scale quickly and achieve rapid market expansion.
+- High Growth Potential: Startups are designed to scale quickly and achieve rapid market expansion in both national and global lands.

-- Venture Capital and Investors: Most startups rely on venture capitalists, angel investors, or crowdfunding to secure funding.
+- Venture Capital and Investors: Most businesses rely on venture capitalists, angel investors, or crowdfunding to secure startup funding.

 - Uncertain Environment: Startups operate in high-risk environments with a constant need to adapt to changing market conditions.